The best video game Easter Eggs for happy hunters

 (Image credit: Nintendo)

-Animal Crossing New Horizons was one of the few positive things to come out of 2020, offering gorgeous, customisable worlds for us to explore at a time when real-world exploration was significantly restricted overnight.
-With customisation in mind, this Easter Egg gives a prominent nod to another of Nintendo's juggernaut series, The Legend of Zelda, namely its smash hit Ocarina of Time.
+Animal Crossing New Horizons was one of the few positive things to come out of 2020, offering gorgeous, customizable worlds for us to explore at a time when real-world exploration was significantly restricted overnight.
+With customization in mind, this Easter Egg gives a prominent nod to another of Nintendo's juggernaut series, The Legend of Zelda, namely its smash hit Ocarina of Time.
 First launched in 1998 for the N64, Ocarina of Time has since appeared on many other systems – and with ocarinas a craftable item in New Horizons via the DIY Beginners book sold by Timmy in resident services, you can bring OoT to the world of Animal Crossing.

 23. GTA 4 – The beating heart of Liberty